fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 For this indicator, higher max Z2Z PTDF would signal network causes, as it points to this CNEC being much more sensitive.
 Again this shows a relative volatile picture, but not a clear increasing trend that the constraint has become much more sensitive.

-The combination of these indicators shows that it is unlikely that changes in the flowbased domain have caused the uptick in active constraint occurence for this CNEC.
+The combination of these indicators shows that it is unlikely that changes in the flowbased domain have caused the uptick in active constraint occurrence for this CNEC.
 This leaves market fundamentals.
 Gábor Szatmári of Montel [published a linkedin post](https://www.linkedin.com/posts/g%C3%A1bor-szatm%C3%A1ri-0775a044_hu-deat-hu-spread-in-q4-activity-7407448570364313600-4q4h?utm_source=share&utm_medium=member_desktop&rcm=ACoAACc-79sB2aDopScZHfFvJ6YScRgJY8SAZWU) that showed the most likely answer.
 A strong change in market fundamentals drove a change in market direction.
 This then results in a shift in which active constraints show up!

 This simple case study shows how you can quickly pull together some filtered data and check some basic indicators from the flowbased data.
 This enables you to quickly analyse Flowbased, which can help with understanding of, and working with, Flowbased market coupling.